Ford sees weaker-than-expected fourth quarter, uncertainty in 2019

 “Until we see how some of these things begin to play out ... we want to be a little prudent in terms of how specific we are,” Shanks said.
 “But do we think we should improve the business this year?
 Absolutely.”

 Among headwinds cited by Ford were tariffs and high commodity costs, both of which also impacted its 2018 earnings.
+Shanks said Ford expects tariffs imposed by the United States and China, and the impact of higher steel and aluminum costs, to hurt profits by about $700 million this year.

 Helping the company will be new product rollouts, including the Ford Ranger pickup truck and Explorer sport utility vehicle, its restructuring initiatives, a recovery in China, and the redesign of its money-losing European operations.